 Hisham Tawfiq appears in NBC’s The Blacklist, currently in its 5th Season.
 As Dembe Zuma, he is the quiet protector of Raymond Reddington (James Spader).
-He is the criminal’s shadow, never far from him, fully ready to protect his mentor, savior and boss at any moment.
+He is the criminal’s shadow, always in the background, yet ready to protect his mentor, savior and boss at any moment.
 Dembe is a man of few words, yet his silence, body language and gentle soul can speak volumes.
-I think we’d all love a Dembe by our side.
+I think we’d definitely all love a Dembe by our side.

-A quick look at Hisham’s credits, and you’ll soon realize he’s no newcomer to the screen, having been working steadily in front of the camera for 16 years.
-With guest starring roles on Law and Order: Criminal Intent and SVU, 30 Rock and Ironside, and many TV movies and shorts, he’s done a lot.
-But it’s The Blacklist that has made him a household name.
+A quick look at Hisham’s credits, and you’ll soon realize he’s no newcomer to the screen.
+In fact, he’s been working in front of the camera for 16 years.
+With guest starring roles on Law and Order: Criminal Intent and SVU, 30 Rock and Ironside, not to mention many TV movies and shorts, he’s done a lot.
+However, it is The Blacklist that has made him a household name.

 His personal life is one of service to his fellow man.
-As a marine, and then as a New York City fire fighter, he’s seen the best and worst that life has to offer.
-He recently retired from the NYFD when he was made a series regular on The Blacklist.
-Hisham shared his thoughts with us on The Blacklist, other projects, and his latest movie, Jinn.
+Formerly a marine and then a New York City fire fighter, he’s seen the best and worst that life has to offer.
+He recently retired from the NYFD after becoming a series regular on The Blacklist.
+Hisham shared his thoughts with us on The Blacklist, other projects, as well as his latest movie, “Jinn”.

 I had no clue!
 I was hired to do one episode.

 Q2) Coming from the Marines and the FDNY, what made you interested in acting?

 I had a passion for the arts at a very early age.
 It started with performing karate moves, then African-Dance and then Theater.